 (2) Despite regulation 63, no fee for instruction is payable by an adult student who is enrolled for the year 2014 or any subsequent year if the student —

-(a) is enrolled in an educational programme that is based on the learning outcomes set out in the curriculum framework; and
+(a) is enrolled in an educational programme that is based on the learning outcomes set out in the outline of curriculum and assessment; and

 (b) the student does not reach the age of 19 years and 6 months by 1 January of the year for which the student is enrolled.

+[Regulation 64 amended in Gazette 14 Aug 2012 p.
+3831.]

 65. CEO may waive fees for instruction for certain overseas students: s.
 104(a)

 The chief executive officer may waive the whole or part of any fee for instruction that would otherwise be payable by an overseas student at a government school who is a dependent child of a person —